vijaykarigowdara/ai.github.io/README.md

 2. Separation of non-linear data
 3. Digit recognition
 We will implement a simple 2 layer neural network with following specification.

+Below are the choices for the activation functions:

+Sigmoid function: Gives the weighted sum between 0 and 1 with some bias in it for it to be inactive and only fire when the threshold is reached.
+Softmax function: Its capability of converting output as probabilities.

 1. Layer 1 :
 Input = Number of features